 Weaning off of Fenugreek

 Fenugreek should not be used by pregnant women due to its slight uterine stimulating properties.
-Goat’s Rue, Moringa, Nursing Tea Moringa Blend or Nursing Tincture Moringa Blend are considered safe for use during pregnancy and are great alternatives.
+Goat’s Rue, Moringa (after the first trimester), Nursing Tea Moringa Blend or Nursing Tincture Moringa Blend are considered safe for use during pregnancy and are great alternatives.

 How to Increase Your Breastmilk Production - The Expanded & In-Depth Version.
 In this highly informative article, you will learn: